NABDA intensifies efforts to boost food security

 The agency’s ongoing efforts in biotechnology research and development, strategic collaborations, and capacity-building programmes will continue to play a pivotal role in boosting food security, promoting sustainable farming practices, and fostering economic growth in Nigeria.
 This undoubtedly strengthens the agency’s commitment to President Bola Ahmed Tinubu’s vision to tackle food insecurity in Nigeria.

-Prof. Mustapha has positioned NABDA as a leading institution in biotechnology research and development not only in Nigeria but also across the African continent.
+Professor Mustapha has positioned NABDA as a leading institution in biotechnology research and development not only in Nigeria, but also across the African continent.

 His efforts have garnered international recognition and have solidified Nigeria’s position as a key player in the global biotechnology landscape.